-What we can also say with great certainty is that the block reward may halve to a point where it could become a negligible component of miner’s incomes, relative to the transaction fees they receive.
+What we can also say with great certainty is that the block reward will eventually halve to a point where it would become a negligible component of a miner’s income, relative to the transaction fee a miner receives.

 The bottom line is, there is no incentive for fat cat whales to try to corner the Bitcoin market and hold them forever because such actions, as we have pointed out, are highly unlikely given the costs, and even if they did manage, it would inevitably destroy trust in Bitcoin (and work against their own interests).

 We all agree the primary objective is to have Bitcoin in everyone’s hands.
-The more people who have Bitcoin, the greater the chances of it some day becoming recognised as a reserve currency.
+The more people who have Bitcoin, the greater the chances of it possibly becoming recognised as a reserve currency.

 So you see, there is a bigger incentive for Bitcoin to be spread around and not to be hoarded by any fat cat whale consortium.
 Bitcoin is destined to be truly decentralised.